braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 >
 > ② Here, the other standard properties derived from `ConcreteElement` should be updated as well (with the possible exception of `TOSTRING`).
 >
+> ③ and ④ check that subsequent calls to the calculation of the random number return the same value.
+>
 > ⑥ checks that calls to the calculation of the random number of differen randomizers return different values.
 >

 <a id="Query"></a>
 ### Query  [⬆](#Table-of-Contents)

-We can now demonstrate the use of query props by expanding the `ArithmeticOperations` (Code 14).
+You can now learn how to use query props by expanding the `ArithmeticOperations` (Code 14).

 > **Code 14.** **Arithmetic Operation Calculator with Queries.**